kv-n/connectFour/README.md

 ![Image of pen and paper wireframe](https://i.imgur.com/hRv1PJK.jpg)

-As I was coding, it was pointed out by my instructor that I the numbers of the column index backwards and I had to think about as an **index**!
+As I was coding, it was pointed out that I had the numbers of the column and rows backwards and I had to think about it as a **column index**!
 So I was off to wire frame again.

 I started off using the created board using html and css as my actual wireframe for my javascript.